 While the film makers apparently went to great lengths to use actors who look a lot like their real-life counterparts, Karl Michael Vogler, who plays Erwin Rommel, bears only a passing resemblance to the actual man.

-Perhaps taking revenge on Patton in fantasy, there was a war-time rumor about Patton visiting a hospital and chewing out one patient for not coming to attention.
+Perhaps taking revenge on George S. Patton in fantasy, there was a war-time rumor about Patton visiting a hospital and chewing out one patient for not coming to attention.
 The patient replied: "Run along, asshole.
 I'm in the Merchant Marine."
 It's reported in Paul Fussell's book "Wartime: Understanding and Behavior in the Second World War."

 After General Omar Bradley loses his helmet when his jeep is blown up by German artillery, he says to his driver, "Give me that helmet, Sekulovich!"
 This is part of Malden's insistence that there always be a character named Sekulovich in his films, in reference to his own birth name, Mladen Sekulovich.